chapter 07

 "I don't believe it."

-My Latin wasn't at all bad but Greek went straight through me.
-Helene spoke Hebrew with John all night.
-Ekstein and Nimron shared a language I'd never heard of, Ming spoke every language and received admiration from all.
+My Latin was getting very good and I could follow any conversation in Latin.
+I could read and teach in Greek but I had to concentrate to understand when Karmuscus was raving.
+Helene spoke Hebrew with John most of the night.
+She was happy to get the news from back home.
+Ekstein and Nimron shared a language I’d never heard of.
+Ming spoke every language and received admiration from all.
 The men, noticeably more.

 "I told you Jesus, quit your job and move up here."